6 Steps to Creating a Contingent Workforce Management Strategy

 1. Know Your Level of Risk

-Engaging contingent workers comes with an inherent risk, particularly if you do not currently have any policies regarding how these workers are engaged.
-When managers who need talent are left to their own devices, they may turn to their own networks or a third-party to bring in talent who are not fully qualified to work independently.
-This can put the business at risk for costly worker misclassification lawsuits, among other problems.
-It also makes contingent worker spend very difficult to track, and can be more expensive in the long run.
+Engaging contingent workers comes with inherent risk, particularly if you do not currently have clear policies for how these workers are engaged.
+When managers who need talent are left to their own devices, they may turn to personal networks or third parties to bring in workers who are not fully qualified to operate independently.
+This can put the business at risk for compliance and co-employment issues, including costly misclassification claims and audit exposure.
+It also makes contingent worker spend difficult to track and may be more expensive in the long run.

-If you have existing policies regarding independent talent engagement, consider if they comply with federal, state and local laws.
-Look for gaps in your policies and areas that could use improvement.
+If you have existing policies regarding independent talent engagement, consider whether they comply with federal, state, and local laws.
+Look for gaps or inconsistencies and identify areas that could benefit from improvement.

 2. Outline Your Program

-There is no single way to build a program to manage contingent workers.
-In order to build a successful program or strategy, think about the goals that are most important to your organization.
-What are leaders going to be looking for in a program and what potential return on investment will be important to them?
+There is no single formula for building a program to manage contingent workers.
+To create a successful strategy, think about the goals that are most important to your organization.
+What are leaders going to be looking for in a program, and what potential return on investment will matter most to them?
 Thinking through these questions will help you design a program that fits your specific company needs.

 3. Identify Key Players